GLOBAL MARKETS-Shares gain on U.S. jobs data, euro up after ECB

 The euro rallied more than 1 percent as Draghi gave no hints of further easing in euro-zone interest rates after the ECB left its benchmark rate unchanged at 0.75 percent.

-A growing minority of respondents in a Reuters poll - 22 of 76 - expect the ECB eventually to cut its main refinancing rate to a record low of 0.5 percent.
+A growing minority of respondents in a Reuters poll - 22 out of 76 - expect the ECB to eventually cut its main refinancing rate to a record low of 0.5 percent.

-The Dow hit an intraday record for a third consecutive session, climbing as high as 14,354.69 after reaching uncharted territory on Tuesday.
+The Dow hit an intraday record for a third session in a row, climbing as high as 14,354.69 after reaching uncharted territory on Tuesday.
 The broader S&P 500 remains more than 1 percent below its record close and intraday high set in October 2007.

 The number of Americans filing initial claims for unemployment benefits unexpectedly fell to a seasonally adjusted 340,000 last week.